build-on-aws/content/tutorials/using-ec2-userdata-to-bootstrap-python-web-app/index.md

     unittest.main()
 ```

-This test will just run the Flask application and see if it returns a `200` HTTP status code.
+This test will run the Flask application and see if it returns a `200` HTTP status code.
 Simple as that.
 On top of this file, just for posterity, let's create a `__init__.py` file in the same directory.
 This file can be empty so you can just create it with the following command:

 ```bash
 touch tests/__init__.py
 ```

 We are now ready to create the `buildspec.yml` file.
-This file is used by CodeDeploy as an instruction set of what does it need to do to build your code.
-In our case we are instructing it how to run the tests.
+This file is used by CodeDeploy as an instruction set of what it needs to do to build your code.
+In our case, we are instructing it on how to run the tests.
 In the root directory of the sample application, add the `buildspec.yml` file with the following contents:

 ```yaml
 version: 0.2